 Year 57: 2019 to 2020 - Doctor Who Lockdown

-Got to admit, this was another tough choice, as we had the superb Series 12 in here, and what moments to pick from.
-From Spyfall’s “Or should I say Spy… Master”, to Doctor Ruth, to all of The Haunting of the Villa Diodati, to the Timeless Child reveal.
+Got to admit, this was another tough choice, as we had Series 12 in here, and what moments to pick from.
+From Spyfall’s “Or should I say Spy… Master”, to Doctor Ruth, to much of The Haunting of the Villa Diodati, to the Timeless Child reveal.
 Whilst I’m here, about that last one, I don’t care what anyone says, I still like it; I think it clears up quite a few loose ends in the continuity, it adds a lot of new possibilities for future stories, acts as a potent allegory, it makes the Time Lords look like even bigger gits than they did already (which at this point, I’m amazed is even possible!), and it means we never have to get bogged down in “how many regenerations does the Doctor have left?” again.
 However, keep in mind, this was 2020, a tough time for all of us.
 In a way, we were lucky that the pandemic happened in the internet age; can you imagine how we’d have all coped in a pre-streaming, Zoom-less era?
 It would have been a case of “well, finished that pile of VHSs… guess I’ll start from the first one again”.
 (Of course, on the flip side, the spread of dangerous BS about the pandemic would have been a lot slower).
 It’s remarkable how quickly we adjusted to this new world, and how we did our best to connect at long distance.

 Part of that, for us Who fans, were the watch-alongs arranged online by Emily Cook from Doctor Who Magazine; starting off in March with a simultaneous watch of The Day of the Doctor, followed by several more as the weeks went on, most of us joining in on Twitter with the appropriate hashtag.
 What’s more, the creators of some of the episodes decided to make little extra short fiction, videos and such to tie in with these, giving us some solid bits of expansion of the stories, starting with RTD doing a short story suggesting that at least one notable face during the Covid crisis was an Auton all along.
 It was a great way to feel a little less alone during that time, and it did have its knock on effects, including one VERY big effect.
 See, after a festive rewatch of The Runaway Bride, with Catherine Tate and RTD joining in on Twitter, her and David got talking about how fun it would be to do some episodes again… and that is literally how the specials happening at the moment came about!
 Funny how these things connect together, isn’t it?
 2020 was a tough time in a lot of ways; one watch-along, of World Enough and Time and The Doctor Falls, was cancelled because, given the Black Lives Matter protests, a story about one of the Doctor’s black companions going through… well, all of that, would be a bit tasteless then (though they did do a little video tie in that does reflect that in a respectful way).
 This did help some of us through, making us feel a little less lonely during those Interesting Times.